-The list of Intimacies written for a character should only be written down if they are notable in their strength.
+The list of Intimacies written for a character should only be written down if they are notable in their strength—or in the absence.

 Players, as they know their characters much better than the Storyteller, reserve the sole right to declare if Influence is Unacceptable—though they should justify it to the rest of the group.